 Laster called that claim "profoundly weak."

-for the shareholders declined to comment on plans to do so.
+The lawsuit was dismissed without prejudice, meaning shareholders could still file an amended lawsuit.
+An attorney for the shareholders declined to comment on plans to do so.